apsteinmetz/images-to-pal/README.md

 ![](README_files/figure-markdown_strict/unnamed-chunk-17-1.png)
 ![Wedding](img/rm6.jpg)
 ![](README_files/figure-markdown_strict/unnamed-chunk-18-1.png) Finally,
-let's do what we said we'd do at the beginning, put all these images together and add it to our list column of palettes.
+let’s do what we said we’d do at the beginning, put all these images together and add it to our list column of palettes.

     multi_img_pal <- gen_pal(rm_list)